Suhailr/Data-Analysis/Data Analytics with Movie Data/README.md

-# Dataset
+# Movie Dataset
-* The TMDb movie data (cleaned from original data on Kaggle).
+* The IMDb movie data (cleaned from original data on Kaggle).
 * This data set contains information about 10,000 movies collected from The Movie Database (TMDb), including user ratings and revenue.

 Libraries :